 So, once again, I’m implementing a new seed storage system.
 I put a bit more thought into this one, so I’m hoping it will work for a long time.
 But first, I want to show you the biggest reason for having a practical storage solution.
 The seeds!
 Here are a few plants that I’ve collected from recently.

 The first dried flower I’m collecting from is a Zinnia.
-These deep, rich pink blooms, shown above, are prolific growers, and they are likely to pop up where you least expect them.
+These deep, rich pink annuals, are prolific growers, and they are likely to pop up where you least expect them.
 I had lots of Zinnia volunteers near where they had grown the year before.
 I left them there, but by the end of the season, it was tricky to get to my water spigot or reach my garden hose reel!
 Next year I’m going to relocate any “out of place” Zinnias to the spot of my choice before they get too set in their ways.
 As the Zinnia flower ages, it becomes the seed head.
 So cut the flowers you want to enjoy in a vase but leave some of the flowers near the back of the bed to let them complete their entire life cycle.
 Later, when they have dried, harvest the seeds and replant them next season.
 Here is more information on planting Zinnia seeds.

 To see a winter season view of our garden check out this post, A Close Up View of My Winter Garden.